BI-STATE SAGE GROUSE } Centrocercus urophaianus

 FEEDING: Greater sage grouse primarily eat green plant matter, but will also consume flowers, insects, and sometimes seeds.
 Grasshoppers, beetles, and ants are an important food source for very young birds.

-THREATS: The biggest threat to the Mono Basin sage grouse is habitat loss and fragmentation from development, livestock grazing, off-road vehicle use, and increased fire frequency and intensity.
+THREATS: The biggest threat to the bi-state sage grouse is habitat loss and fragmentation from development, livestock grazing, off-road vehicle use, and increased fire frequency and intensity.
 The bird is also in danger from drought and the spread of invasive plants.